Talk to Sales:

-But email response rates aren’t exactly… great.
+But fewer people are answering the phone and email response rates aren’t exactly great.

 Compare those rates to text messaging.
 Texts have a near 98% open rate and a 45% response rate.

 And what about voice?

 Phone calls used to be the only way to get an instant response and build an emotional connection with customers.